Belawadi Mallamma

 Belawadi Mallamma (1624–1678) was a warrior queen from the Belawadi province in present-day Karnataka, India.
 She is known for her leadership and resistance against invaders during a period of significant conflict in the region.

 Biography

-Belawadi Mallamma (17th century) hailed from Belawadi, located in Bailahongal taluka of Belgaum district in Karnataka.
-She was the daughter of Sode King Madhulinga Nayaka, whose ancestors were feudatories of the Vijaynagar Empire, and belonged to the Veerashaiva merchant (Vani Banajiga) community.
+Belawadi Mallamma (17th century) hailed from Belawadi, located in Bailahongal taluka of Belagavi district in Karnataka.
+She was the daughter of Sode King Madhulinga Nayaka, whose ancestors were feudatories of the Vijayanagara Empire, and belonged to the Veerashaiva community.
 Madhulinga Nayaka of the Sodhe Kingdom controlled modern-day Uttara Kannada district and south Goa.
 The word Mallamma means jasmine.